jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

 ### F# Types - Unit

-- Everything in F# is an expression
+- Everything in F# is an expression that returns *something*
-- Expressions ultimately evaluate to a value
+- Even if a function doesn't have an input/output it still needs a domain/range
-- Sometimes we just want a side effect and not an actual value
+- Sometimes we just want a side effect and not an actual value (like printing to standard output)
-- The unit type - () - represents a value that we are not interested in.
+- The unit type - () - represents a value that we are not interested in
 - It is the absence of a specific value
-- Basically void.
+- Basically void

 ---